drinkbird/drinkbird.github.io/_courses/jekyll-engineering-blog-github-pages/06-capstone/02-editorial-ci.md

 chapter_id: 2
 module_title: "Capstone: Workflow, polish, and what's next"
 chapter_title: "Editorial CI - link checking, HTML validation, and spell-check on PRs"
+chapter_summary: "An editorial CI pipeline that catches broken links (htmlproofer for internal, lychee for external), invalid HTML, and typos (`typos`).
+Walks through a `.github/workflows/editorial.yml` and the fail-vs-warn split: fail on things under your control (internal links, typos), warn on things that aren't (flaky external links)."
 ---

 # Editorial CI - Link Checking, HTML Validation, and Spell-Check on PRs